Are you passionate about how design can address global challenges and social issues by creating better connections between people?

 Marketing & Social Media (2 Students)

-Preferred Skills: mostly online marketing, but some creativity in print or other media could be useful.
-Social media experience, graphic design skills, Adobe Illustrator / InDesign experience, Google Slides, Typography skills, audience identification
+Preferred Skills: This public-facing role involves creativity in online marketing and print or other media.
+Social media experience, graphic design skills, Adobe Illustrator / InDesign experience, Photography skills, Google Slides, Typography skills, and audience identification are all a plus!

 Publications (2 Students)